The Jungle Book (1967 film): Criticism of racist presentations

 There has been criticism of the portrayal of King Louie, whom some have viewed as a racist caricature of African Americans.
 However, this was not the filmmakers' intention as the character and mannerisms of King Louie were largely based on his voice actor, Louis Prima, a well-known Italian American jazz musician and performer, who would have been instantly recognizable to audiences during the late 1960s.
 While Louis Armstrong was briefly considered for the part, the filmmakers quickly steered away from that direction upon realizing the racist implications.

 In 2019, Disney added disclaimers warning of "outdated cultural depictions" at the start of the film on Disney+.
 In January 2021, Disney removed access to the film for child profiles in Disney+, and strengthened the warning message to read: This program includes negative depictions and/or mistreatment of people or cultures.
 These stereotypes were wrong then and are wrong now.
-Rather than remove this content, we want to acknowledge its harmful impact, learn from it and spark conversation to create a more inclusive future together.However, after Disney received criticism for their more aggressive treatment of their classic titles, in 2025 the warning was significantly shortened and the movie is now available on G rated profiles that are not set to "Junior Mode".
+Rather than remove this content, we want to acknowledge its harmful impact, learn from it and spark conversation to create a more inclusive future together.However, after Disney received criticism for their more aggressive treatment of their classic titles, in 2025 the warning was significantly shortened and the movie is available on G rated profiles that are not set to "Junior Mode".